Mackenzie-High/autumn/specification/functions/811a8a0cf9bbcbb1fdde0645f9aba7aa.md

 ## Formals

-is the data-structure to copy.
+Parameteroriginalis the data-structure to copy.

 ## Returns

 Return an unmodifiable view of the <i>original</i>.

+## Throws

+[NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html)if <i>original</i> is null.